Blockvase/c_datum_prime/README.md

 Public repo: [github.com/Blockvase/c_datum_prime](https://github.com/Blockvase/c_datum_prime)

-A C translation of [RATUM Prime](https://github.com/iohzrd/ratum) by iohzrd.
+A C port of [RATUM Prime](https://github.com/iohzrd/ratum) by iohzrd.
 License: GNU Affero GPL v3 or later.
 See `LICENSE` and `NOTICE`.

 This repo is **only the DATUM pool server (Prime)**.
 It is not a full mining